You can find a full list of my publications on my CV here. The title and abstracts of my current working papers are below.

 Among advanced welfare regimes with federal forms of government, only the United States lacks a program of fiscal equalization to reduce regional disparities in fiscal capacity between states.
 Despite the association between limited fiscal capacity, regressive taxation, and meager social spending among states, research on the unique absence equalization in the U.S. is almost nonexistent.
 This article fills this gap in the literature with a comparative analysis of the U.S. and Canada from the 1930s through 1970s.
 I argue that differences in postwar bargaining power explain why poor Canadian provinces were able to successfully lobby for equalization while poor American states failed.
 In doing so, I challenge previous explanations based on racial animosity, conservative ideology, and legislative institutions to show the importance of seemingly minor factors in setting the U.S. on the distinctive trajectory we call American exceptionalism.

-Third Rail or Third Way?
-The Diverging Fate of Mortgage Tax Relief in the U.S. and U.K.
+The Road Not Taken: The Politics of Mortgage Tax Relief in the U.S. and U.K.

 Drafts available upon request.